 I found this wall not far from the St Vitus' Cathedral, tucked away out of sight in a courtyard.
 (Ok, so I had to open the gate and wander in.
 No one seemed to mind.)
 In so many ways, the city of Prague is a living historical document, for with almost every step, you pass somewhere with its own and often ancient story.
 Yet despite this, Prague remains alive.
 Her art and culture are not stuck in the past, but continue to evolve, adding to the vibrancy of the city.

 The Strahov Monastery Libraries

 The Strahov Monastery was a spectacular find.
 Situated near Prague Castle, the complex was built in 1140.
 Amongst her buildings, the monastery boasts two 17th-century libraries, one filled with theological works and the other with philosophical treatises.
-The corridors have displays of what are delightfully termed 'cabinet of curiosities', a direct ancestor of modern museums.
-These were purchased from Baron Karel Jan Eben in 1798 and include parts of a dodo, a range of marine specimens, a suit of chain mail, canon balls from the French occupation of Prague in 1742 and a tusk from a narwhale (believed to have belonged to a unicorn).
+The corridors have displays of what are delightfully termed 'cabinets of curiosities,' a direct ancestor of modern museums.
+These were purchased from Baron Karel Jan Eben in 1798 and include parts of a dodo, a range of marine specimens, a suit of chain mail, cannon balls from the French occupation of Prague in 1742 and a tusk from a narwhale (believed to have belonged to a unicorn).

 Art Deco Is Everywhere

 Prague is an Art Deco world—it is everywhere.
-I took this photo in the stairwell in my hotel, aptly named the Art Deco Imperial Hotel (in 1730 an inn here was called The Black Eagle).
+I took this photo in the stairwell of my hotel, aptly named the Art Deco Imperial Hotel (in 1730, an inn here was called The Black Eagle).
 The hotel's restaurant, the Cafe Imperial, was one of Franz Kafka's favourites.
 I can easily understand why; the ceiling, walls and even the floor are covered in original art deco ceramic tiles, and the food lived up to its surroundings.